Frequently Asked Questions

 What happens if I miss a turn or don't write for a while?

-This will also be different for different Robins, as it will be something that can be set up by the creator.
-But generally speaking, when it is your turn you will have a certain amount of time to provide an update (default one week), or the Robin will pass along to the next person leaving no update from you in that flight of the Robin.
+This is different for different Robins, as it's something that can be set up by the creator.
+But generally speaking, when it's your turn you have a certain amount of time to provide an update (default one week), or the Robin passes along to the next person leaving no update from you in that flight.

-If you miss a certain number of flights in a row (default 3, also configurable per Robin) then you will be moved to an inactive mode, where you still have access to come view updates, but won't be invited to contribute again until you actively indicate you'd like to get back in the rotation (which you can do at any time).
-You're not actually "kicked out", you just won't hold up the Robins for everybody else until you are ready to participate again.
+If you miss a certain number of flights in a row (default 3, also configurable per Robin) you'll be moved to inactive mode, where you still have access to view updates, but won't be invited to contribute again until you indicate you'd like to get back in the rotation (which you can do at any time).
+You're not actually “kicked out” — you just won't hold up the Robins for everybody else until you're ready to participate again.

 10